 Photographs from TEDxCanberra’s Flickr page.

 Jacky Sutton landed in Canberra on a skilled migrant visa last year after almost two decades working with the United Nations in war zones around the world.
 Up until October she was working in Baghdad with the Iraqi election commission and before that she was working with journalists and bloggers in Iraq, Afghanistan, Gaza and Iran.
 She started out with BBC World Service and Vatican Radio before moving into the development aid sector.
-She arrived in Canberra on Melbourne Cup Day – “It was like a nuclear winter – there was no one here!” – but is now enrolled as a research scholar at the Centre of Arabic and Islamic Studies at ANU, working as a policy advisor for the Australian National Committee for UN Women and otherwise keeping busy with Vegan ACT, HerCanberra and a rescue cat called Shirin.View all Jacky Sutton posts.
+She arrived in Canberra on Melbourne Cup Day – “It was like a nuclear winter – there was no one here!” – but is now enrolled as a research scholar at the Centre of Arabic and Islamic Studies at ANU and otherwise keeping busy with Vegan ACT, HerCanberra and two rescue cats called Shirin and Narla.View all Jacky Sutton posts.